westurner/repos-formula/README.rst

 ===============================
-repos
+repos-formula
 ===============================

-Salt formula for managi
+Salt formula for managing a local set of {git and hg} repositories

 * Free software: BSD license
 * SaltStack Formula